miiarcus/Break-a-Nintendo-Switch/README.md

 # Updates

-Sometimes I will release an update for BaNN (break a nintendo switch) so if you want, you can stop by and check for new updates!
+Sometimes I will release an update for BaNS (break a nintendo switch) so if you want, you can stop by and check for new updates!

 # Read the following sentinces below.